Cormanz/smartgpt/README.md

 2. **Prompting** - Part of the focus on SmartGPT is creating a single prompt that can allow the AI to easily run and exhibit complex behaviors and solve programs.
 Our prompting and the way we encode responses is meant to accomplish a few things.
 - The AI reports on exactly what it learns from every command, allowing that information to both help it contextualize its thoughts and serve as long-term memory.
-- The AI divides a problem into **objectives** and **tasks**, then focusing on one task at a time.
+- The AI divides a problem into **planned commands** then focusing on one planned command at a time.

-This area still needs work, because it often makes the AI overcomplexify tasks that are much simpler, but it has shown very promising results.

 3. **Easy Configuration Management** - It's incredibly easy to configure your plugins in SmartGPT, both on the user side and the developer side.
 Users can save a very readable `config.yml` file (an example is shown in the root of the project directory), and run their entire project.
 Developers can easily parse these configurations using [Serde](https://serde.rs/).